 4 years ago - 58-year-old Alfred Pennyworth travels to Europe with Bruce Wayne as he seeks out treatments for his broken back.
 Unable to watch him torture himself, Alfred tenders his resignation.

 3 years ago - 59-year-old Alfred Pennyworth is sought out by Dick Grayson, and convinced to return to Bruce Wayne.
+He is stalked by Victor Zsasz during No Man's Land, but manages to fend him off until he is saved by Cassandra Cain.

 Alfred poses a particular challenge, because he's given SO much narrative weight in the larger story of Batman that it becomes incredibly difficult to compact his entire story into one lifetime.
 Nevermind the idea that he had a nearly impossible situation; He was the guardian of a young boy who was clearly going insane after the death of his parents, but was also his SERVANT.
 Given the limitations on him, he clearly did the absolute best that could be expected of him, helping forge that angry boy into something approximating a force for good.